ministryofjustice/money-to-prisoners-api/PARITY.md

   would be, in a future fixture).
 - **`03_credits.json`** / **`03_credits.meta.json`** — example credits (one per sample
-  prisoner), left with `"resolution": "pending"` (i.e. not yet credited/refunded) and rebased to stay within the last several days of "today". **Known issue:** because these are `pending` rather than `credited`, they're old enough to be picked up by Bank Admin's "Access Pay file – refunds" feature as outstanding refund candidates.
-This currently conflicts with `hmpps-prisoner-monies-playwright-suite`'s `tests/bank-admin/specs/test-happy-path-downloads-page.spec.ts`, which asserts that section says *"There are no refunds to process through Access Pay"* — i.e. it assumes no pending credits exist.
-See "Known data/test conflicts" below before changing either side.
+  prisoner), left with `"resolution": "pending"` (i.e. not yet credited/refunded) and rebased to stay within the last several days of "today".
 - **`04_disbursement_logs.json`** — `disbursement.log` entries for the disbursements in
   `05_disbursements.json` (e.g. `created`/`confirmed`/`sent` actions), rebased via its own
   `.meta.json` alongside them.